Is American Airlines a Boeing or Airbus?

 As of now, American Airlines controls a fleet of approximately 900 aircraft, which makes it one of the largest airline companies in the world.
 This company’s fleet mostly consists of Boeing and Airbus, but they have different aircraft types from the same families and models.

-Within the NB segment, American has shifted its attention toward Airbus in recent years, mainly operating Airbus narrow-body aircraft.
-At present, the Airbus A320 family is the backbone of the American’s fleet, which offers A319, A320, and A321 models.
+Within the NB segment, America has shifted its attention toward Airbus in recent years, mainly operating Airbus narrow-body aircraft.
+At present, the Airbus A320 family is the backbone of the American fleet, which offers A319, A320, and A321 models.
 As it stands, the airline has over 400 Airbus A320 family airplanes in its fleet; thus, it is among the largest global users of aircraft from this family.

 Regarding wide-body aircraft, it can be stated that American Airlines has more preference for Boeing-brand aircraft.
-Boeing 777s and 787 Dreamliners are some of the major fleets that American has strategically incorporated into its long-haul international fleet.
+Boeing 777s and 787 Dreamliners are some of the major fleets that America has strategically incorporated into its long-haul international fleet.
 Over 50 airplanes of the Boeing 777 and almost 30 airplanes of the Boeing 787 are the main long-haul workhorses of the American Airlines fleet.

-The Boeing 777-200ER and 777-300ER models are one of American Airlines’ flagship planes on the O&Ds, such as London Heathrow, São Paulo, and Hong Kong.
+The Boeing 777-200ER and 777-300ER models are some of American Airlines’ flagship planes on the O&Ds, such as London Heathrow, São Paulo, and Hong Kong.
 The 777 holds more than 300 passengers and helps Americans move people on flights that are greater than 5000 miles.

-On the other hand, the state-of-the-art Boeing 787 Dreamliner offers American a fuel-efficient wide-body for some of its newer long-haul destinations, ranging from Athens and Dubrovnik right to Reykjavik.
+On the other hand, the state-of-the-art Boeing 787 Dreamliner offers America a fuel-efficient wide-body for some of its newer long-haul destinations, ranging from Athens and Dubrovnik right to Reykjavik.
 Seating 285 passengers on board and having a range of 7000–8200 miles, the 787 offers American Airlines the operational versatility it needs to generate profitability while connecting with widespread international locations.

-American also has 34 units of Airbus A330 wide-body planes.
+America also has 34 units of Airbus A330 wide-body planes.
 However, it should be noted that the average age of an American Airlines Airbus A330 is 16 years, which is relatively low for such a plane.
 American Airlines has not purchased a new Airbus A330 in a decade, meaning they plan to transition to an American Airlines wide-body fleet composed solely of Boeing.

 Apart from NB and WB aircraft, American Airlines also has a large and various regional fleet to provide feeders to its domestic hubs.
 For local transportation, American has regional partners who fly small-sized planes under the American Eagle codeshare agreements.
 The air carrier fleet of American Eagle comprises the Embraer E-175 and Bombardier CRJ regional aircraft.